Raxuis/video-game-trivia/README.md

 ## :dart: About

-Video game trivia is a simple project that I made to practice my React and React Native skills.
+Video game trivia is a simple project that I made to practice my React skills.

 ## :sparkles: Features